 The Top 6 Signs of a Slow Metabolism | Do You Have One?

 If you have a hard time trying to lose weight, despite following strict diets and counting calories, chances are you have a slow metabolism.
-But metabolism extends far beyond weight loss —it’s actually the core underlying principle that dictates the function and health of your entire body.
+But metabolism extends far beyond weight loss and staying skinny—it’s actually the core underlying principle that dictates the function and health of your entire body.

 And while many many doctors rely solely on blood tests to determine metabolism and health, these aren’t always reliable.
 What is reliable are real-world outcomes to determine your metabolism and health.
 These six signs are common when your metabolic rate and energy production start to decline and should be your primary indicators of how your body is doing energetically.